dagrtaru/CartNode/README.md

 # CartNode
 A shopping cart management system using NodeJS.
-This includes only the backend server.
-Frontend can be customized as per requirement.
+My main focus here was to implement the backend app alongwith some front end using a templating engine.
+Here, I used 'express-handlebars' templating engine to render the frontend.